Access Cluster

 kube-public Active 10d

-kube-system Active 10dAUTHKEY_TOKEN Authentication succeeded but no permission
+kube-system Active 10dAUTHKEY_TOKEN Authentication succeeded but lacks permission

 $ kubectl --kubeconfig=user-kubeconfig.yaml get nodes